junglesta/junglestar/src/content/intro/sustainable-by-design.md

 Sustainable for you.
 Never too busy again.

-You want to step-up **Anti-fragility**.

-Simplify your company software needs, **automate** recurring everyday-tasks.

-We design for a Low Consumption.
-Sustainable Web, helping the planet.
+We design for a Low Consumption, helping the planet.

+Fell for those do-it-yourself web-services?
+Sure feels easy, but is it delevering, performing?

-Entreprenuers should avoid repetitive tasks, delegate, and be able to just focus.
+Entreprenuers avoid, delegate, make time to just focus.

-An Artisasal Family Run Shop can't scale, and can't be sold.

-**Feel these needs?** That's when you want to **pivot**.

 We bring **the joy of out-sourcing**, a manager's life-saver.

-Free your time by delegating.

-Start with the time consuming, energy absorbing Social Content Production!
-Hard to do without, today!